National Merit Scholarship PSAT Score Cutoff by State 2023-24

 The NMSC releases the names of scholarship winners in April, May, June, and July.

 How much money do you get from the National Merit Scholarship?

 From a purely monetary standpoint, some may consider the most commonly awarded scholarship amounts to be a bit disappointing.
 They are as follows:

 National Merit Scholarships: $2,500 toward freshman year only.

 Corporate-sponsored Merit Scholarship awards: These are four-year renewable awards that range from $500 to $2,000 per year.

-College-sponsored Merit Scholarship awards: The best deal of the three, corporate scholarships typically range from $500 to $10,000 per year, and are renewable for all four years of college.
+College-sponsored Merit Scholarship awards: The best deal of the three, college-sponsored scholarships typically range from $500 to $10,000 per year.
+These are renewable for all four years of college.

 However, it is important to realize that being a National Merit Finalist/Semifinalist can also lead to a greatly reduced or even FREE tuition at some universities.
 Being a National Merit Finalist or Semifinalist is one component of some of the most generous merit aid scholarships at premier universities including: